-How many Fats should a person with Diabetes and Kidney disease consume per day?
+How much fat should a person with Diabetes and Kidney disease consume per day?

 In comparison to the quantity of fat, its quality has a greater effect.
 Polyunsaturated fatty acids (PUFA’s) and Mono-unsaturated fatty acids (MUFA’s) are known to have a beneficial impact on the control of hypertension and dyslipidemia.